ilboglions/IS23-AM07/README.md

 ```
 java -jar AM07-jar-with-dependencies.jar --GUI --TCP 10.53.2.4 4567
 ```

+### Useful tips
+- if you are playing using the CLI view, based on the dimension of the text in the terminal it could be necessary to resize the dimension of the terminal itself, just type on the keyboard ```CTRL + "-"``` in order to fix it.
+If you use MACOS, follow terminal > settings > profiles and set the font to a smaller dimension.

+## Rules
+The rules of the game can be found on the [deliverables directory](https://github.com/ilboglions/IS23-AM07/blob/26286582b533dd5970e75ba263fd994afa18087e/deliverables/MyShelfie_Ruleboo_ENG.pdf),

+## Requirements
+The game runs on ***jre version 19*** or newer, if you need to update your jre just [follow this link](https://www.oracle.com/java/technologies/downloads/).

 ## License
-All rights to My **Shelfie** are owned by Cranio Games,  which provided the graphical resources to be used for educational purposes only.
+All rights to My **Shelfie** are owned by [Cranio Creations](https://www.craniocreations.it/),  which provided the graphical resources to be used for educational purposes only.